fabianmerino/gateway/README.md

 ### Modbus Configuration

-The `modbus` section contains the following properties:
+The `modbus` section is an array that supports multiple Modbus TCP devices.
+Each entry contains the following properties:

-- `enabled`: Whether Modbus is enabled (true/false).
+- `enabled`: Whether this Modbus device is enabled (true/false).
 - `host`: The Modbus TCP server host.
 - `port`: The Modbus TCP server port.
+- `deviceName`: (Optional) The name for this Modbus device.
+If not provided, automatically generates "device-modbus-1", "device-modbus-2", etc.
 - `tags`: An array of Modbus tags to monitor.

 Each Modbus tag contains the following properties: